 If you or the person who suffered substandard medical treatment underwent such treatment in an NHS Trust Hospital, it will be the NHS Trust who owe you a duty of care.

-If the treatment you are complaining of was carried out on a private basis you may have a claim against your private consultant and or the private hospital.
+If the treatment you are complaining about was carried out on a private basis, you may have a claim against your private consultant or the private hospital.